dmitryrn/github-graphql/readme.md

 - babel/preset-typeescript's typescript compiler is not configurable and uses 3.7x version (3.8 is last)
 - gql endpoint written in multiple places
 - no vscode gql query autocomplete
+- github access token should be on the backend

 todo: